ADA Compliant Websites

 In order to be in compliance with the ADA, users with disabilities must be able to use assistive technology such as screen readers to access information on websites.
 This screen reader software reads the content on webpages to users who are blind or have low vision.
 The code that is "behind the scene" of your website must be compatible with screen reader technology and also allow a user to navigate your website using a keyboard instead of a mouse.
 Disabled users who have hearing loss should be able to read all of the content on your website.

-Your website lacks accommodations when it doesn’t allow visually impaired individuals who use screen reader software, braille keyboards or any other assistive device to access the content on your site.
+Your website lacks accommodations when it doesn’t allow visually impaired individuals who use screen reader software, braille displays or any other assistive device to access the content on your site.

 5 Reasons Why Your Website Should Be ADA Compliant